ImperialCollegeLondon/ReCoDE_MCMCFF/README.md

 ├── CITATION.cff # This file describes how to cite the work contained in this repository.
 ├── LICENSE # Outlines what legal rights you have to use this software.
 ├── README.md # You are here!
-├── code
-│   ├── README.md # Human readable information about the little python package in here │   ├── pyproject.toml # Machine readable information about that same package
-│   ├── setup.cfg # Tells Pip how to install this package
+├── README.md # Human readable information about the little python package in here ├── pyproject.toml # Machine readable information about that same package ├── setup.cfg # Tells Pip how to install this package ├── src
-│   ├── src
-│   │   └── MCFF # The actual code lives in here!
+|   └── MCFF # The actual code lives in here!
-│   └── tests # automated tests for the code
+└─ tests # automated tests for the code
 └── learning # Supporting documentation
 ```